 Waterproofing: 3L AscentShell

-What we like: Great value; AscentShell is stretchy and breathable yet still fully waterproof.
+What we like: AscentShell is stretchy and breathable yet still fully waterproof; a solid value for what you get.

 What we don’t: Lacks some ski-specific features.

 In-house fabric technologies often fall short, but Outdoor Research’s AscentShell is an exception.
 We’ve tested this waterproof membrane on a number of jackets at this point, including the Skytour’s predecessor (the Skyward II), which performed flawlessly throughout a full season of backcountry use.
 The fabric stretches like a softshell, is extremely breathable with an air-permeable design, and is fully waterproof.
-And to top it off, the Skytour is lighter than ever, dropping 2 ounces off the Skyward yet retaining a functional feature set, including plenty of interior and exterior pockets, pit zips, and a hood that adjusts to fit both climbing and ski helmets.
+And to top it off, the Skytour is one of the lightest designs here, clocking in at an impressive 1 pound 4.5 ounces, while retaining a functional feature set including plenty of interior and exterior pockets, pit zips, and a hood that adjusts to fit both climbing and ski helmets.
 It’s not the most versatile option for resort use—we’d recommend a more durable and protective jacket for lift-served days—but the Skytour is purpose-built to keep you cool and comfortable outside the ropes.

-What are you giving up at the Skytour’s $399 price point?
-Build quality is a step down from the ridiculously high attention to detail that you get from the Arc’teryx Sentinel above, and the OR lacks features like a powder skirt and RECCO reflector.
+What are you giving up at the Skytour’s $429 price point?
+Build quality is a step down from the ridiculously high attention to detail that you get from the Arc’teryx Sentinel above, and the OR lacks features like a powder skirt and Recco reflector.
 In addition, the AscentShell fabric doesn’t have the batten-down-the-hatches feel of the Gore-Tex jackets here, but it hasn’t let us down even in high winds and heavy snow.
 Finally, the Skytour’s 31.5-inch center back length is longer than most ski jackets here, which could be too long or just right depending on your priorities (for such a lightweight, backcountry-inspired design, it's a little long and overkill for us, especially when paired with a bib).
-All nitpicks aside, we’re big fans of the Skytour’s breathability, feature set, and relatively low price, making it a great choice for those who like to earn their turns.
+All nitpicks aside, we’re big fans of the Skytour’s well-balanced construction and feature set, making it a great choice for those who like to earn their turns.

 See the Outdoor Research Skytour AscentShell